Sexual harassment in the workplace in the United States: Forced arbitration

 In the 2002 EEOC v.
 Waffle House Inc. United States Supreme Court ruling, it was held that arbitration agreements could not prevent the U.S. Equal Employment Opportunity Commission (EEOC) from pursuing victim-specific relief in litigation on behalf of an employee who files a timely charge of discrimination.

 In 2022, the U.S. Congress passed the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which excludes these types of complaints from contracts with forced arbitration clauses, including retroactively.
 The law was championed by Gretchen Carlson, who also opposes the use of non-disclosure agreements to shield perpetrators.
 It would be officially signed into law by U.S. President Joe Biden on March 3, 2022.

 Prevalence

 During 2007 alone, the U.S. Equal Employment Opportunity Commission and related state agencies received 12,510 new charges of sexual harassment on the job.

 From 2010 through 2016, men made approximately 17% of sexual harassment complaints filed with the EEOC.

 In a 2017 MSN poll it was found that 31% of people in the U.S have been sexually harassed in the workplace; 45% of women said they were sexually harassed and 15% percent of men said they were.

+In 2026, a survey of 2,043 U.S. employees found that 55% of employees either experienced or witnessed workplace misconduct in 2025.